- What Makes Christmas in Iceland Special?

-You'll find several other different sweet treats in bakeries, shops, and local homes.
-People also make gingerbread cookies, chocolate cookies, licorice tops, and various confections, and it differs from house to house how much effort they put into the baking.
+How much effort people put into baking differs from house to house.
 Some people go all-in and start baking cookies at the beginning of December or even earlier.
-Others take it easy and buy cookies in the shops.
+Others take it easy and buy cookies from shops.

 Photo by Jed Owen

-On Christmas Eve, Christmas Day, and New Year's Eve, there are a few dishes that are considered Christmas dishes, and most people will have one, two, or three of them.
+There are quite a few traditional dishes in Iceland, such as laufabraud, Skate, and Ris a l'amande.
+Some are eaten on Christmas Eve, Christmas Day, and New Year's Eve, and most people will have one, two, or three of them.

-'Hangikjöt' or 'Hung Meat' is the most common one.
-It's a smoked lamb that's quite salty and has a very strong flavor.
-It can be served hot or cold and is usually accompanied with the laufabrauð, a white potato sauce called 'uppstúfur,' peas, red cabbage, and a Christmas (non-alcoholic) drink.
-The drink is called Christmas Ale (jólaöl), and it's a mixture of an orange fizzy drink called Appelsín and malt.
+"Hangikjot," or "hung meat," is the most common.
+It's a smoked lamb with a robust, salty flavor.
+It can be served hot or cold, often accompanied by laufabraud, a white potato sauce called "uppstufur," peas, red cabbage.
+It's served with a non-alcoholic Christmas drink called "jolaol" ("Christmas ale").
+This is a mixture of malt and a fizzy orange drink called "Appelsin."

 Illustration by Haukur Valdimar Pálsson